 The basis for belief

 Many doctrines of the mainstream church come, not from the Bible, but from pagan philosophy or non-biblical, non-apostolic tradition.
 Do you know which ones?
 This post isn’t really about the specific doctrine of purgatory.
-It’s about ideas and where they come from.
+It’s more about ideas and where they come from.
 It’s about our reasons for believing.
 The doctrine of purgatory is just one example.

-It is important that we know where ideas come from, especially the ideas we embrace or reject.
+It’s important that we know where ideas come from, especially the ideas we embrace or reject.
 It matters why we believe what we believe.
 We would be wise to base our beliefs — not on desires or hopes or an attempted explanation of one person’s notion — but on evidence.
 Only then can we build a thoughtful faith that is less likely to be shaken — and more likely to be true.

 You might remember a couple of years ago when then Attorney General Jeff Sessions invoked the Bible to defend the Trump administration’s enforcement of immigration law.